containerbuildsystem/atomic-reactor/docs/plugin_development.md

         return requests.post(self.url, json=json_data).content
 ```

-There are two objects which enable you access to all the dock's magic:
+There are two objects which enable you access to all the Atomic Reactor's magic:

-1. **self.tasker** — instance of `dock.core.DockerTasker`: it is a thin wrapper on top of [docker-py](https://github.com/docker/docker-py) — this is your access to docker
+1. **self.tasker** — instance of `atomic_reactor.core.DockerTasker`: it is a thin wrapper on top of [docker-py](https://github.com/docker/docker-py) — this is your access to docker
-2. **self.workflow** — instance of `dock.inner.DockerBuildWorkflow`: also contains a link, `self.workflow.builder`, to instance of `dock.build.InsideBuilder` — these instances contain whole configuration, go ahead and change it however you want
+2. **self.workflow** — instance of `atomic_reactor.inner.DockerBuildWorkflow`: also contains a link, `self.workflow.builder`, to instance of `atomic_reactor.build.InsideBuilder` — these instances contain whole configuration, go ahead and change it however you want

 Neat!
 Let's try our plugin.
 We'll have a webserver in terminal 1: